-The majority of thyroid cancers have a very favorable natural history.
-However, if aggressive thyroid nodules are left untreated, they will grow over time, metastasize (most often to the lymph nodes and lungs), and can ultimately result in death.
-27-29 The natural history varies by the three types of thyroid cancer: differentiated, medullary and anaplastic.
+The majority of cases of thyroid cancer have a very favorable natural history.
+However, if aggressive thyroid nodules are left untreated, they will grow over time, metastasize (most often to the lymph nodes and lungs), and can ultimately result in death.27-29 The natural history varies by the three types of thyroid cancer: differentiated, medullary, and anaplastic.

-The 10-year overall survival rates for papillary and follicular thyroid cancer are 93 percent and 85 percent, respectively, for all stages of the disease.
-Approximately 12 percent of thyroid glands are found to be cancerous on autopsy, suggesting that a subset of differentiated cancers may be very slow growing and pose little to no risk to the patient.
-30
+The 10-year overall survival rates for papillary and follicular thyroid cancer are 93 and 85 percent, respectively, for all stages of the disease.
+Approximately 12 percent of thyroid glands are found to be cancerous on autopsy, suggesting that a subset of differentiated cancer cases may be very slow growing and pose little to no risk to the patient.

-Historically, one of the most important prognostic factors for differentiated cancer is age over 45 years.
-10 Other important prognostic factors are larger tumor size and involvement of the lymph node. ^{28,31,32} Patients younger than 45 years have a very low likelihood of dying from papillary or follicular cancer, which is classified as stage I or II depending only on whether there are distant metastases.
-10 For patients older than 45 years, staging for differentiated cancers also accounts for tumor size and lymph node metastases.
+Historically, one of the most important prognostic factors for differentiated cancer is age older than 45 years.
+Other important prognostic factors are larger tumor size and involvement of the lymph node.
+Patients younger than age 45 years have a very low likelihood of dying of papillary or follicular cancer, which is classified as stage I or II depending only on whether there are distant metastases.
+For patients older than age 45 years, staging for differentiated cancer also accounts for tumor size and lymph node metastases.
 Spread to lymph nodes in the neck is common for patients with papillary cancer, affecting approximately 50 to more than 75 percent of cases, but less common for patients with follicular cancer, affecting less than 10 percent of cases, as follicular cancer more commonly spreads to the lungs or bones.
-33

 The 10-year survival rate for medullary thyroid cancer is 75 percent.
-The primary feature of medullary cancers is the production of calcitonin, and levels of calcitonin production may be correlated with prognosis.
-The most important prognostic factors include age (patients over 40 or 45 years have poorer prognosis), disease stage (later-stage disease stage portends a worse outcome), and extent of surgery (patients with a lobectomy have a worse prognosis than those with a total thyroidectomy; the choice is often driven by whether metastatic disease exists). ^{16,17,36}
+The primary feature of medullary cancer is the production of calcitonin, and levels of calcitonin production may be correlated with prognosis.
+The most important prognostic factors include age (patients age >40 or 45 years have poorer prognosis), disease stage (later-stage disease portends a worse outcome), and extent of surgery (patients with a lobectomy have a worse prognosis than those with a total thyroidectomy; the choice is often driven by whether metastatic disease exists).

-Anaplastic thyroid cancers are extremely rare but lethal.
-In 90 percent of incident cases, metastases to the lymph nodes or distant organs are present at the time of diagnosis.
-37-39 Anaplastic thyroid cancers are highly aggressive and have a 1-year survival rate of only 20 percent.
-12
+Anaplastic thyroid cancer is extremely rare but lethal.
+In 90 percent of incident cases, metastases to the lymph nodes or distant organs are present at the time of diagnosis.37-39 Anaplastic thyroid cancer is highly aggressive and has a 1-year survival rate of only 20 percent.